Maheenms/Supervised-Machine-Learning-Challenge/README.md

 # Supervised-Machine-Learning-Challenge

-## Background:
+## Introduction:

-Supervised learning, as the name indicates, has the presence of a supervisor as a teacher.
-Basically supervised learning is when we teach or train the machine using data that is well labelled.
-Which means some data is already tagged with the correct answer.
-After that, the machine is provided with a new set of examples(data) so that the supervised learning algorithm analyses the training data(set of training examples) and produces a correct outcome from labelled data.
+The name Superivsed Learning means that theres is a presence of a supervisor as a teacher.
+We as a teacher, teach the machine or train the machine with data that is well labelled.
+We provide the machine with a new set of data as examples for the supervised learning algorithm to analyze the training data and predict the outcomes.
+The labelled data has the correct outcome which the algorithm produces.

 Supervised learning is classified into two categories of algorithms: